drmaxzilla/Sas-Problem-Fixer/README.md

-# Sas-Problem-Fixer
+# Process-Variable-Name-Fixer
-Simple python function to find potentially erroneous file names in Sas
+Simple python function to find potentially erroneous file names in data sets for use with Process scripts in SPSS